 Packs were pre-positioned in five Feeding America food banks throughout Louisiana.

 Proving the value of preparedness, recently widespread flooding in Texas impacted millions of area residents.
-Thirteen Feeding America food banks had counties within their service area that were declared a state of disaster.
-In quick response, Feeding America immediately sent a separate shipment of 1,200 disaster packs, food donations and cleaning products to Texas food banks to assist in their outreach efforts.
+Thirteen Feeding America food banks had counties within their service area that was declared a state of disaster.
+In quick response, Feeding America immediately sent a separate shipment of 1,200 disaster packs, food donations, and cleaning products to Texas food banks to assist in their outreach efforts.

-* Jerod Matthews is the sr. account manager for manufacturing sourcing for Feeding America and brings 20 years or experience within the consumer packaged goods (CPG) industry to develop and implement business solutions and donor strategies for Feeding America partners.Tags: Fighting Hunger in Action , Disaster Response , Second Harvest Food Bank of Greater New Orleans and Acadiana , Abbott
+* Jerod Matthews is the sr. account manager for manufacturing sourcing for Feeding America and brings 20 years of experience in the consumer packaged goods (CPG) industry to develop and implement business solutions and donor strategies for Feeding America partners.Tags: Fighting Hunger in Action , Disaster Response , Second Harvest Food Bank of Greater New Orleans and Acadiana , Abbott